Standing Up to POTS Research Grants

 Section II: Description of the research project

-- Executive summary describing goals, brief methods, and anticipated outcomes
+- Executive summary describing goals, methods, and anticipated outcomes

 - Background information relevant to the proposed project

-Authors will be notified in writing of the decision of the Standing Up to POTS Board regarding the funding status of the submitted grant within 30 days after the grant deadline.
+Authors will be notified in writing of the decision of the Standing Up to POTS® Board regarding the funding status of the submitted grant within 30 days after the grant deadline.
 A signed copy of the grant agreement must be returned to Standing Up to POTS within 30 days of receipt in order to have the grant funded.
 Evidence of an approved IRB application must be sent to Standing Up to POTS immediately upon receipt (typically within 30-60 days).

-If funding is approved, payments will be divided into three allotments to be used when needed during the 12 month granting period.
+If funding is awarded, payments will be divided into three allotments to be used during the 24 month granting period.

-- Standing Up to POTS will mail a check within 30 days of receiving official confirmation of Institutional Review Board (or another ethics board) approval for the project.
-Grant recipients must also sign a financial agreement prior to the disbursement of any funds.
+- Standing Up to POTS® will mail a check within 30 days of receiving official confirmation of Institutional Review Board (or another ethics board) approval for the project AND a signed financial agreement

 - First payment: 50% of total amount granted